-- 1. When using a mobile device to access the internet, students are required to connect using the District's K-12 or DUSD Private network.
-All access must be in accordance with the Acceptable Use Policy. - 2.
-The District is NOT responsible for the loss, damage and/or theft of any of these types of devices. - 3.
-The devices must not be used from bell to bell during instructional time or in violation of other behavioral infractions as outlined in the disciplinary procedures section of this handbook, unless otherwise directed by a staff member for instructional purposes or for use as an educational resource. - Other use of electronic devices, including unauthorized pictures, video/sound recordings, or Bluetooth speakers may be considered misuse and may result in consequences as outlined in the disciplinary matrix.
+- When using a mobile device to access the internet, students are required to connect using the District's K-12 or DUSD Private network.
+All access must be in accordance with the Acceptable Use Policy. - Any violation of the user agreement may result in disciplinary consequences. - The District is NOT responsible for the loss, damage and/or theft of any of these types of devices.